seanbhart/squares/scripts/README.md

 ```

 This will:
+- Generate AI assessments for each figure's overall spectrum
-- Generate AI assessments for each existing figure
+- Generate AI assessments for each timeline entry
 - Compare with current data
 - Flag discrepancies ≥2 points
 - Show peer review issues if any